hrbird/100-days-of-code/log.md

 -----

 ## Day 12.
-Reading CSV Files
+Reading CSV Files and Pandas Library
 ### January 23, 2023 (Week 2)

 **Today's Progress**:
-- "100 Days of Python" Udemy class: completed days 25-.
+- "100 Days of Python" Udemy class: completed day 25.
 - Learned how to set up and activate a virtual environment in VS Code so I can install and use different Python packages.
 (If I have to do it again, the first commands were "python3 -m venv venv" and "venv\Scripts\activate".
 Then, to install a specific package, use pip like so: "pip3 install pandas".)
+- Started learning how to use the pandas library for reading, storing, and working with data in DataFrames and Series.
+Learned how to find the min/max/sum/count/average of values, how to group data, how to select rows based on conditions, and how to read CSV files into DataFrames (and vice versa).

 **Weather Data**:
 - **weather/weather.csv**: A CSV file with one row per date.
 Columns: date, day, avg_temp, and condition.